November is Community Safety Month!

 Neighbourhood Association Meet, Mingle and Workshop

-To celebrate Brampton's first ever Community Safety Month, CSWO will host a Neighbourhood Association Meet, Mingle and Workshop on November 13th.
-The Neighbourhood Association Meet, Mingle and Workshop is an opportunity for current Neighbourhood Association members to meet members from other associations and learn about their initiatives.
-This event is also open to Brampton residents who are interested in starting a new
+To celebrate Brampton's first ever Community Safety Month, CSWO hosted a Neighbourhood Association Meet, Mingle and Workshop on November 13, 2025.
+The Neighbourhood Association Meet, Mingle and Workshop was an opportunity for current Neighbourhood Association members to meet members from other associations and learn about their initiatives.
+This event was also open to Brampton residents who were interested in starting a new

 Affiliated Neighbourhood Association in 2026.

-Survey launches November 1st on Let's Connect Brampton!
+Survey launched November 1st on Let's Connect Brampton!

-Annual Community Safety Survey on November 1st for the start of Community Safety Month!
+Annual Community Safety Survey on November 1st, aligned with Community Safety Month!

 Connected Communities